ibrahimasorydiallo1/RAG-Based-AI-Assistant-LangChain/README.md

 We will try these example questions:

-- "What is [topic from your documents]?"
+- "What is [topic from the documents]?"
-- "Explain [concept from your documents]"
+- "Explain [concept from the documents]"
-- "How does [process from your documents] work?"
+- "How does [process from the documents] work?"

 ---